 A Relaxed Environment (RE) is created for audiences who have various access needs that a traditional theatre environment does not accommodate.
 Before a Relaxed Environment performance, audiences will get a TPM Venue Access Guide and a show-specific Access Guide that gives them all the information they need to know for the performance (directions to the theatre, pre-show warnings, etc).
+The Access Guide will be available online, with a couple printed copies available at the theatre.

 During a Relaxed Environment performance, an audience member can: